 Fighting for Investors

-The Securities Fraud Lawyers at Greco & Greco, P.C. regularly represent residents from across the country, including Arizona, in disputes with their financial advisors and securities salespersons, involving claims of suitability, violations of FINRA Rules, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, professional malpractice, and other claims.
+The Securities Fraud Lawyers at Greco & Greco, P.C. regularly represent residents from across the country, including Arizona, in disputes with their financial advisors and securities salespersons, involving claims of suitability, violations of FINRA Rules, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, violations of Reg BI, professional malpractice, and other claims.
 Please contact Scott Greco for a free attorney consultation about your case.
 We serve clients from all areas of Arizona, including Phoenix, Tucson, Chandler, Mesa, Scottsdale, Gilbert, Glendale, Tempe, Peoria, Surprise, and Yuma.Decades of FINRA Arbitration Experience

 If an individual investor has a dispute with a FINRA brokerage firm or stock broker, he/she most likely will have to arbitrate through FINRA's Dispute Resolution system.
 FINRA Arbitration holds arbitration hearings in one Arizona city, Phoenix.Contingency Fees for Harmed Arizona Investors